Top 25 Greatest Zombie Movies Of All Time

 17. Planet Terror (2007)

-You’ve got a colorful cast of rogues with intersecting storylines, from Rose McGowan as the go-go dancer who ends up with a machinegun prosthetic leg, to the heroic Mexican drifter, to Josh Brolin as a sadistic doctor treating the outbreak.
+From Rose McGowan as the go-go dancer who ends up with a machinegun prosthetic leg to the brave Mexican drifter to Josh Brolin as a sadistic doctor treating the outbreak, you have a colorful cast of misfits with intertwined tales.

 18. 28 weeks later (2007)

-Like James Cameron before him, Juan Carlos Fresnadillo smartly pivoted from the isolationist terror that preceded his 28 Days Later… sequel and plowed full-throttle into the zombie apocalypse, reimagining zombified England as an action-packed warzone.
-The opening sequence in which Robert Carlyle abandons his family to the hordes is a clinic in panic, and while what comes after doesn’t match it in pure dread, the sequel’s Black Hawk Down meets Romero action is white knuckle enough that you’ll forget its shortcomings.
+Similar to James Cameron, Juan Carlos Fresnadillo deftly abandoned the isolationist terror of his 28 Days Later sequel in favor of a full-fledged embrace of the zombie apocalypse, reimagining an action-packed warzone in a zombie-infested England.
+The opening scene, in which Robert Carlyle flees his family to the hordes, is a clinic in panic.
+The action in the sequel, which is a Black Hawk Down meets Romero blend of terror, is so intense that you will overlook its flaws.

 19. I Am Legend (2007)